vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 **When you get around people who are playing the game of life at a higher level, you either get depressed, pissed off, or inspired.**

 It isn't about the money.
 It's about choice; about freedom.
 It's about being able to live life on your terms, not anybody else's.

+### Chapter 3.3: Speed it up.
+Save more and invest the difference
+### Chapter 3.4: Speed it up.
+Earn more and invest the difference

+The real limitation in our earnings is never our job - it's our creativity, our focus, and our contribution.